 It stinks to get sick while you’re on vacation, but germs, viruses, and slip and falls don’t seem to care that you’re having fun!
 If you think you might like to see a doctor while you’re on vacation you could call your at-home doctor, if you have one, and ask their advice.

 Or call the on-site doctor at the property you’re staying at.
-Most resorts will have an on-site doctor that can come directly to your room or you can go to the doctor’s room.
+Most resorts will have an on-site doctor that can come directly to your room or you can go to the doctor’s office on site.
 The best bet here is to simply pick up the phone in your room and call the front desk to ask if there is an on-site doctor.
 If not, they can direct you to the closest doctor that can help you.

-There is typically a fee associated with this service and you need to be prepared to pay that fee directly to the doctor.
+There is typically a fee associated with this service so you’ll need to be prepared to pay that fee directly to the doctor.
 Since not all US plans cover you while traveling internationally, hopefully, you purchased travel insurance that covers medical issues while traveling.
 Even still, a lot of travel insurances will require you to pay for your medical services on the spot, file a claim with your US health insurance, and they will pay only if that claim is denied.

 I advise calling your travel insurance immediately (as in, while you’re on vacation and while the medical situation is happening) and following any instructions they give you for submitting a claim.
 You will need to keep all receipts and documentation from the doctor and any photo/video evidence.

-Most people do not realize that in other countries you must pay for your medical on the spot.
+Most people do not realize that in other countries you must pay for your medical treatment on the spot.
 You can’t wait for the insurance to pay and/or have them send you a bill later.
 You pay it all right then and there.
-Because of this our family always purchases travel insurance that is “primary medical”, purchases all our travel on a credit card that also offers some travel protection, and brings an empty AMEX just in case of emergencies.
+Because of this our family ALWAYS purchases travel insurance that is “primary medical”, purchases all our travel on a credit card that also offers some travel protection, and brings an empty AMEX just in case of emergencies.
 Life happens on vacation and at destination weddings, too, unfortunately!